pubgeo/IARPA-SMART/src/example/output.compare/KR_R002/overall/bas/README.md

 | truth annotations | The number of ground truth geojson annotation files.
 | truth sites | The effective number of positive ground truth sites that should be detected.
 Truth sites = tp sites + fn sites.
 | proposed annotations | The number of proposed geojson annotation files.
-| proposed sites | The effective number of proposed site models (might be less than the number of proposed annotations because of over-segmentation, which combines annotations into a single site model).
+| proposed sites | The effective number of proposed site models that impact the F1 score. proposed sites = tp sites + fp sites
-| total sites | The total number of sites. total sites = truth sites + proposed sites.
+| total sites | The effective number of sites that impact the F1 score. total sites = tp sites + fp sites + fn sites
 | truth slices | The total number of observations in the truth sites.
 | proposed slices | The total number of observations in the proposed site models (might be less than the number of observations in the proposed annotations because of over-segmentation, which combines observations into a single observation).
 | precision | precision = tp sites / (tp sites + fp sites).